tiny & Vast

 Deep dive into the Bhagavad Gita and stories of the deities

-Refine your subtle facilitation skills: seeing bodies, mindful use of touch, assists and cues in enquiry based practice
+Refine your facilitation skills: seeing bodies, mindful use of touch, assists and cues in enquiry based practice

 “I was so moved by the whole thing and have honestly found this course beyond inspiring.
 I genuinely feel changed by it in the most humbling, loving and awe inspiring way’ ”